AndreiIacob/Concurrent-and-Distributed-Programming/PCD5/README.md

-# This is an attempt at integrating contracts into CSBUI
+# This is an attempt at integrating contracts that monitor CSBUI

 csbui-ledger stores data about the downloads that occur in csbui-hybrid-app